 In 1975, Colonel Sanders was sued unsuccessfully for libel when he publicly referred to Kentucky Fried Chicken gravy as “sludge” and that it had a “wallpaper taste.”

-While not representing KFC, the Colonel contributed money to a number of charities and community organization and at the age of eighty-seven, he testified against the mandatory retirement before a Select Subcommittee on Aging.
+While not representing KFC, the Colonel contributed money to a number of charities and community organisations and at the age of eighty-seven, he testified against the mandatory retirement before a Select Subcommittee on Aging.

 Finally, on 16 December 1980, Harland Sanders died at the age of 90.
 He was buried in Louisville’s Cave Hill Cemetery.
 His legacy has now been franchised worldwide to new generations who still find his chicken “Finger-Lickin’ Good.”